 Crime insurance can protect your business from financial loss due to criminal activity, including computer and funds transfer fraud, employee dishonesty, forgery and alteration, loss of money and securities, and theft of your clients’ property.
 If you have employees or work with sensitive information, you will want some form of crime insurance.
 Before purchasing a policy, make sure the provider covers your industry.

-Small businesses with loans or credit cards can purchase credit insurance, also known as payment protection insurance, to ensure that their payments will still be made in the event of financial shock that prevents them from paying (such as a death, disability or unemployment).
+Small businesses with loans or credit cards can purchase credit insurance, also known as payment protection insurance.
+Credit insurance ensures that payments will still be made in the event of a financial shock (such as a death, disability or unemployment).
 Unlike disability insurance, credit insurance does not pay the employer; it simply pays your lenders what you owe.

 In the digital era, protecting your company’s technology is imperative.
-Small businesses should seek cyber insurance to protect against loss from cyberattacks like ransomware, viruses and data breaches.
-Cyber insurance can include data breach insurance (which is good for helping small businesses recover) and cyber liability insurance (which is geared toward larger businesses that need more coverage).
+Small businesses should seek cyber insurance to protect against losses from cyberattacks like ransomware, viruses and data breaches.
+Cyber insurance can include data breach insurance (which is good for helping small businesses recover) and cyber liability insurance (geared toward larger businesses that need more coverage).

-Small businesses that have movable business property can purchase inland marine insurance to protect their equipment, products, or materials while they’re in transit via truck or train.
-Although “marine” implies water, this insurance only covers transportation over land, as well as property being temporarily warehoused by a third party.
+Small businesses with movable business property can purchase inland marine insurance to protect their equipment, products or materials while they’re in transit via truck or train.
+Although “marine” implies water, this insurance covers transportation over land only, as well as property being temporarily warehoused by a third party.

-There isn’t one type of insurance that meets the needs of every business – you will need a combination of business insurance plans based on your location, company and industry.
-Alex Roje, partner at Lathrop GPM, said each small business owner should assess their specific needs and liabilities to come up with the combination that best protects their business.
+There isn’t one insurance type that meets the needs of every business.
+You will need a combination of business insurance plans based on your location, company and industry.
+Alex Roje, partner at Lathrop GPM, said each small business owner should assess their specific needs and liabilities to develop the combination that best protects their business.

-“Consider what sorts of liabilities or issues keep you up at night, and then sit down with a reputable experienced insurance broker and discuss a plan to cover those, and to get her assessment of additional coverages you may need," said Roje.
+“Consider what sorts of liabilities or issues keep you up at night, and then sit down with a reputable, experienced insurance broker and discuss a plan to cover those, and to get [their] assessment of additional coverages you may need,” she said.

-Once you’ve determined the type of coverage you need, it is imperative that you choose an insurance plan that is comprehensive (or basic) enough to match your associated risk and liability.
+Once you’ve determined the type of coverage you need, choose an insurance plan comprehensive (or basic) enough to match your associated risk and liability.
 Roje said pricing shouldn’t be the sole driver of the insurance products you buy.

-“Cheaper is not always the right choice," said Roje.
-"You may be buying the Pinto version of coverage when you really needed the Ferrari, or at least the Toyota.”
+“Cheaper is not always the right choice,” Roje said.
+“You may be buying the Pinto version of coverage when you really need the Ferrari, or at least the Toyota.”